GitLakshman/lakshman-youtube.com-Clone/README.md

 # lakshman-youtube.com-Clone
-This is sample static youtube clonewebsite
+This is sample static youtube clone website